-The Master of Applied Sciencein Mechanical Engineering is a thesis-based program whose purpose is to advance the design of technological systems.
+The Master of Applied Science in Mechanical Engineering is a thesis-based program whose purpose is to advance the design of technological systems.
 Students will broaden a specific area of scientific knowledge, conducting research on a topic of their choice in mechanical or industrial engineering.
 Our state-of-the-art laboratories and research centres for industrial control, computer-aided vehicle engineering, composites and computational fluid dynamics attract students from all over the world.
 With an international reputation and world-class research programs, our department is at the forefront of research and graduate training in mechanical and industrial engineering in Canada.
 Students interested in the course-work masters program should refer to the MEng Programs instead.

 Proficiency in English.
 Applicants whose primary language is not English must demonstrate that their knowledge of English is sufficient to pursue graduate studies in their chosen field.
-Please refer to the Graduate Admission page for further information on the Language Proficiency requirements and exemptions.
+Please refer to the English language proficiency page for further information on requirements and exemptions.

 4. An admission offer will not be issued until a supervisor match has been made.
 Students are encouraged to review the list of faculty members' field of interests and directly contact those with whom you would like to work.